Macrometacorp/docs/docs/search/queries/search-functions.md

 - **expr** (expression): any valid search expression
 - **boost** (number): numeric boost value
-- returns nothing: the function can only be called in a [SEARCH operation](search-queries.md) and throws an error otherwise
+- returns nothing: the function can only be called in a [search query](../queries/index.md) and throws an error otherwise

 ```js
 FOR doc IN viewName